ethereum/execution-specs/docs/getting_started/verifying_changes.md

 # Verifying Changes

 The `tox` tool can be used to lint, type check, test and verify that documentation is correctly generated.
-The `tox` tool can be executed locally to check that committed won't cause Github Actions Checks to fail.
+The `tox` tool can be executed locally to check that local changes won't cause Github Actions Checks to fail.

 There are two tox environments available, one for the fillers/test cases (`fillers`) and one for the framework (`py3`).